 Havana is the capital city of Cuba.
 Cuba is an island nation, located in the Caribbean.
 Due to its location, Cuba has beautiful beaches and amazing weather for a resort vacation.
 Basically all the ingredients for a perfect beach getaway.
-But Cuba is so much more then that.
-Especially the capital city of Havana is a unique destination to explore.
-The world knows about the Communist rule, the economic struggles of Cuba and their history, classic cars and the list “sometimes” just stops here.
-On our recent trip to Cuba, we uncovered some interesting side of this country, especially Havana.
-Keep reading to find out the Perfect 3 days in Havana Itinerary.
+But Cuba is so much more than that.
+In our 3 days in Havana itinerary, we will discover some interesting nuances of this capital city.

 Did we also explore the well-known side of Havana, including vintage cars?
 You will soon find out!

-How to Spend 3 Days in Havana Itinerary : A Havana Cuba Itinerary
+3 Days in Havana Itinerary: A Perfect Havana Cuba Itinerary